 Data set contains seasonal summaries (spring, summer and autumn) of the number of individuals of each species of small mammal captured (relative abundance) on each woodland trapline.
 Each record contains year, season, trapline and number of individuals captured of each species.
 These live trap records are based on daily captures during a single 4-day trapping period in spring (early March to early April), summer (early July to late July) and autumn (mid-October to early December) for each of four permanent traplines established in two habitats (two traplines in gallery forest and two on limestone ledges).
 Bison did not graze any of the treatment units during the period of study.

-Numbers of individuals for each species of small mammal captured were recorded on each trapline.
+Variable Measured: Numbers of individuals for each species of small mammal captured were recorded on each trapline.
 Sex, reproductive condition and capture location of each individual were recorded at each capture.
 Age, based on pelage characteristics, was recorded for the two species of Peromyscus at each capture.
 Body mass of an individual was recorded only at the first capture in each trapping period.
-See sample data sheet in appendix.

 All traps were checked early each morning, but after the end of the nocturnal activity period.
 Both traplines were run simultaneously.
 Species, sex and reproductive condition of individual small mammals, trap station and any unusual features (e.g., the presence of ticks, fleas or bot fly larvae, variation in color pattern such as stars or blazes) were recorded at first and subsequent captures of an individual in each trapping period.
 Body mass was recorded during the first capture of an individual on a trapline.
-Individuals were toe-clipped (< 1 digit removed per foot) at their first capture so that individuals could be uniquely identified within and across trapping periods.
+Individuals were toe-clipped (less than or equal to 1 digit removed per foot) at their first capture so that individuals could be uniquely identified within and across trapping periods.
 Reproductive information recorded for males was the presence or absence of scrotal testes.
 Pregnancy was determined by palpation of the abdomen of females; no effort was made to assess the number of embryos.
 Presence or absence of conspicuous mammae also was recorded.
 Conspicuous mammae indicated that the female had been reproductively active and had nursed offspring.
-Individuals were weighed to nearest 0.5 g for those weighing < 50 g and nearest 1 g for those weighing > 50 g by using Pesola balances of an appropriate size.
+Individuals were weighed to nearest 0.5 g for those weighing less than or equal to 50 g and nearest 1 g for those weighing greater than 50 g by using Pesola balances of an appropriate size.